djeada/Linux-Notes/notes/mounting.md

 ## Challenges

-1. Recognize Devices:
+I. Recognize Devices

 - Plug a USB drive into your system.
 - Use the `fdisk -l` command to recognize the device name of the USB drive.

-2. Manual Mounting:
+II.
+Manual Mounting

 - Create a new directory under `/mnt`.
 - Mount your USB drive to this new directory.

-3. Accessing Mounted Files
+III.
+Accessing Mounted Files

 - Navigate to the mount point of your USB drive.
 - Create, read, and delete a file in this directory.

-4. Unmounting:
+IV.
+Unmounting

 - Unmount the USB drive from the directory you previously mounted it to.
 - Confirm that the device has been unmounted successfully.

-5. Create a Virtual Disk File:
+V. Create a Virtual Disk File

 - Create a new file in your home directory using the `dd` command.
 This file will simulate a new disk drive.
 - Format this file with an `ext4` filesystem using the `mkfs.ext4` command.
 - Mount this virtual disk file to a directory in your system.